Major integrated projects in Wet Tropics and Burdekin

 Where will the MIPs be located?

-The projects will work with groups of producers in priority areas recognised for their nutrient, pesticide and sediment loads into the Great Barrier Reef, primarily:
+The projects will work with groups of producers and other stakeholders in priority areas recognised for their nutrient, pesticide and sediment loads into the Great Barrier Reef, primarily:

 - Cane and banana farmers in the Wet Tropics region to reduce nutrient and pesticide losses off the paddock.